kalvir781/kalv/posts/2025/2024-review.md

 The second trip I made was a month long trip to Puerto Escondido, MX in November, it was great.
 I used the time to work and train my body.
 I won't go into too much about the trip as there would be too much to write down.
 One thing I'll share is the best place to eat in the area I found was Ala Burger, it was one man, a grill and his wife cooking and delivering the food.
 I ate there all the time.
 The other places to eat in the area were very fancy, overpriced and seemed to have the wrong crowd in.

-It had a lovely market that allowed to get fresh fruit and ingredients.
-It had the best fresh orange juice that I jugged down after my morning routing of wave chi and hot sand walking.
+It had a lovely market that allowed me to get fresh fruit and ingredients.
+It had the best fresh orange juice that I chugged down after my morning routing of wave chi and hot sand walking.
 Was a great way to add to my methods of large weight loss and body conditioning.
 That market had a lovely tapioca desert pot that was super cheap but really high quailty, something I always had in my fridge.

 I had a lovely friend that met up with me at sunsets and a corona which was great to end the days.
 I didn't get to surf but will do when I go next time.